Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 ※ Create directories when needed (don't create empty folders in advance)

-Place CLAUDE.md directly under the claude-work folder
+CLAUDE.md should be placed "directly under the claude-work folder"

 ~/claude-work/